kubeflow/kubeflow/ROADMAP.md

 * Update Kubeflow Notebooks naming from Notebooks to Workbenches
 * Delivery of KFP V2 beta with its new front-end, backend and SDK
 * Simplified creation of Katib and Training Operator experiments using SDKs
 * Simplified hyperparameter trial and log access from the Katib user interface.
-Katib plans to add filtering and sorting of hyperparameter trial lists, and to speed user debugging by exposing logs from previous and running trials.
+Katib plans to add filtering and sorting of hyperparameter trial lists, and to speed user debugging by exposing logs from previous and running trials
 * Distributed Training Operator support for PaddlePaddle

 ### Detailed features, bug fixes and enhancements are identified in these long term Working Group Roadmaps: